meow464/KivySwiftLink/examples/0 Getting Started/README.md

-## Writing first Python wrapper file:
+# Writing first Python wrapper file:

+## Wrapper file

     Pick your Class Name vicely..
     it will be the main name type for the generated files and Protocol/Struct name